fabiograsso/WIC-Lab-Milan-202312/003-Microsoft-365.md

 2. Have users on your tenant (imported from Active Directory or created manually in Okta) in order to assign the application and validate the user flow.

-3. A custom domain has already been configured in the O365 tenant.
-The domain with the format **wiclab##.onmicrosoft.com** will be federated in this lab.

 ## Creat an Office 365 Dev (Free) Tenant

 1. Register for a free Microsoft Dev Account